-Note: In almost all cases, the loan term is three months and therefore Figure 14 will be the most popular.
+Note: In almost all cases, the loan term is three months and therefore Figure 14 will be the most used.
 For the sake of simplicity, programmes may decide to adopt the three-month period only.
-If loans are granted for less than three months, Figures 15 and 16 should be used.
+If loans are granted for less than three months, Figures 15 and 16 (following pages)should be used.
 The recording of data should be strictly supervised by the FO.
+Loans must be granted only for one, two or three months if a service charge is applied - it is too complicated to calculate a service charge for periods shorter than a month.